appliedrelevance/gitttest/README.md

     git remote add origin https://github.com/appliedrelevance/gitttest.git
     git push -u origin main
     ```

+1. Next, update the readme file and commit it to local repo.

+    ```
+    git commit -a -m "Make more changes to README".
+    ```

-1. Finally, commit and push all these changees to the origin repository main branch.
+1. Finally, make more updates to the readme file, and commit and push all these changees to the origin repository main branch.

     ```
     git commit -a -m "final commit to initialize the document"